CapricanDRJ/HadesStarCommunityData/docs/corp/0625bb885137c3824ac346b97780181e23ee84562237eb345baa364f8d7d3c43/index.md

 ```
 Casual Corp looking for like minded players.
 Discord is optional.
+Wee
-Weekly White Star with searches starting on Wednesdays.
-We have 1-2 open spots on our White Star group.
+kly White Star with searches starting on Wednesdays.
+We have 1-2 open
+ spots on our White Star group. }
 ```
 ### [Discord](https://discord.gg/https://discord.gg/XAcW8fk2)
 ### Whitestar Bonus ❌